phigirard/Dot_Analyzer/README.md

 4. `Minimal size of particles in pixels`: Set the minimum size (in pixels^2) to exclude objects that appear in the binary image that are clearly not of interest.
 This parameter is the same that appears in “Size ( ^2)” of the “Analyze Particles” window.<br>

-5. `Automatic Threshold`: if the checkbox is ticked on, the image is automarically thresholded with the "Triangle" method.
+5. `Automatic Threshold`: if the checkbox is ticked on, the image is automatically thresholded with the "Triangle" method.
 Otherwise, the Threshold window (Image ▷ Adjust ▷ Threshold…) is displayed for allowing the user to manually select the thresholding method or to interactively explore the threshold value that segments every dots (in red).<br>

 6. `Choose the diagram to display`: 2 diagrams can be displayed : the Voronoi diagram (or tesselation) [**[1-4]**](#references) or, on top of the voronoi tessalation, the Delaunay diagram (or triangulation) [**[3-4]**](#references).